mattmc3/ez-compinit/README.md

 This plugin is **not** needed for regular Oh-My-Zsh users.
-If you are using Oh-My-Zsh with the [antidote] plugin manager, I recommend using [getantidote/use-omz][use-omz] instead, which is by the same plugin author and uses similar concepts, but is geared towards Oh-My-Zsh specifically.
+If you are using Oh-My-Zsh with the [antidote] plugin manager, I recommend using [getantidote/use-omz][use-omz] instead, which is by the same plugin author (me!) and uses similar concepts, but is geared towards Oh-My-Zsh specifically.

 ## How do I customize it?